google/applied-machine-learning-intensive/v2/xx_misc/probability_and_statistics/slides.md

 Now, we think through the two pieces of this formula.
 The simpler part is probably the denominator.
 We have, P(first roll = 3) = 1/6.

-Now, let's talk about the numerator.
+Now let's talk about the numerator.
 We have, P(sum = 5 AND first roll = 3).

 How can we get a sum of 5?
 (1,4) (4,1) (2,3) (3,2).